-- a) Gaseous Refrigerants: Insert a refrigerant fill hose into the container Crack the valve for a opening. second or less so that a small squirt of refrigerant enters.
-Keep in mind that the monitor reads in PPM (parts per million) and a tiny amount of gas will relatively make а concentration sample.
-Pull out the and loosely close the hose. container. - b) Liquid Refrigerants: Open the container slightly and put in a few drops of liquid refrigerant.
+a) Gaseous Refrigerants: Insert a refrigerant fill hose into the container opening.
+Crack the valve for a second or less so that a small squirt of refrigerant enters.
+Keep in mind that the monitor reads in PPM (parts per million) and a tiny amount of gas will make a relatively high concentration sample.
+Pull out the hose, and loosely close the container. b) Liquid Refrigerants: Open the container slightly and put in a few drops of liquid refrigerant.
 Loosely close the container and allow time for the refrigerant to gasify.
 A bag will expand some as the liquid evaporates.